mouradmagdy/Etch-a-sketch/README.md

+# Etch-a-sketch
-# creating etch-a-sketch with HTML,CSS,Javascript
+creating etch a sketch with HTML,CSS,JS